 I consider myself a soma-cultural therapist.
 I am interested in the body and its relation to culture which helps shape, challenge, and ultimately influence our experiences.
 I was raised in a biracial and bicultural household (Native American and Caucasian) and understand the importance of culturally competent therapy.

 Prior to my work as a therapist, I worked for corporate America and non-profit companies in New York City.
-In addition to my current work as a therapist, I am also a professor and Core Faculty member at the California Institute of Integral Studies.
+In addition to my current work as a therapist, I am also a professor of American Indian Studies at San Francisco State University.

 I offer short and long-term therapy for individuals, couples, are varying partner configurations.
 I work with adults, teens, and children of all orientations and backgrounds.
 I offer